RULES OF ORDER FOR THE COLLEGE OF ARTS AND SCIENCES FACULTY FACULTY COUNCIL (CASFC) AND CAS FACULTY COMMITTEES

 F.1 ORGANIZATION OF THE CAS FACULTY COUNCIL

 F.1.1 Role of the CAS Faculty Council The CAS Faculty Council (CASFC) is a representative body, which shall serve as the official voice of the CAS instructional faculty on all matters that fall within its jurisdiction.
-The purpose of the Faculty Council is to create an effective legislative and advisory body to ensure representation of CAS faculty interests and to fulfill the authority and responsibilities delegated to the faculty in §2.2.1 in this Handbook as it relates to CAS (see F.3.2).
+The purpose of the Faculty Council is to create an effective legislative, advocacy, and advisory body to ensure representation of CAS faculty interests and to fulfill the authority and responsibilities delegated to the faculty in §2.2.1 in this Handbook as it relates to CAS (see F.3.2).
 In addition, the CASFC is responsible for communicating with CAS departments and administrators and the UFC.
 Service on the CSFC is considered an important part of a faculty member’s professional responsibility.

 F.1.2 CAS Faculty Council Membership The CASFC shall be comprised of the elected CAS representatives to the UFC.
 If elected as a CAS UFC representative, a faculty member must relinquish any position currently held on any college or university faculty standing committee and is prohibited from serving on any standing committee while serving as CAS UFC representative.